-- Understand the fundamental probability tools for quantitatively assessing risk and demonstrate an ability to apply these tools to problems encountered in Actuarial Science. - Use the fundamental concepts of Financial Mathematics and demonstrate an ability to use those concepts to calculate present and accumulated values for various streams of cash flows as a basis for future use. - Demonstrate an understanding of the financial instruments, including derivatives, and the concept of no-arbitrage as it relates to financial mathematics. - Understand the theoretical bases of certain Actuarial Models and Life Contingent models and can apply those models to insurance and other financial risks. - Understand the frequency and severity models and an ability to carry out the steps involved in the modeling process in solving Actuarial Science problems. - Demonstrate the ability to summarize and communicate, orally and in writing, Actuarial problems and the ability to communicate solutions to Actuarial problems to specialized and non-specialized audiences, and, - Demonstrate highest standards of Actuarial ethical conduct and Professional Actuarial behavior, critical, interpersonal and communication skills as well as a commitment to life-long learning.
+- PO1: Understand the fundamental probability tools for quantitatively assessing risk and demonstrate an ability to apply these tools to problems encountered in Actuarial Science. - PO2: Use the fundamental concepts of Financial Mathematics and demonstrate an ability to use those concepts to calculate present and accumulated values for various streams of cash flows as a basis for future use. - PO3: Demonstrate an understanding of the financial instruments, including derivatives, and the concept of no-arbitrage as it relates to financial mathematics. - PO4: Understand the theoretical bases of certain Actuarial Models and Life Contingent models and can apply those models to insurance and other financial risks. - PO5: Understand the frequency and severity models and an ability to carry out the steps involved in the modelling process in solving Actuarial Science problems. - PO6: Demonstrate the ability to summarize and communicate, orally and in writing, Actuarial problems, and the ability to communicate solutions to Actuarial problems to specialized and non-specialized audiences, and, - PO7: Demonstrate highest standards of Actuarial ethical conduct and Professional Actuarial behaviour, critical, interpersonal and communication skills as well as a commitment to life-long learning.

 B.S.
-ABDUR RAHMAN CRESCENT INSTITUTE OF SCIENCE & TECHNOLOGY,

-CHENNAI - 600 048.
+ABDUR RAHMAN CRESCENT INSTITUTE OF SCIENCE AND TECHNOLOGY, CHENNAI - 600 048.
+REGULATIONS 2022